There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 Completely adjustable Armrests – Adjusting up or down, pivoting in or out, or sliding back and forth.
 These armrests move independently to give you the support you need to keep your shoulders relaxed.

-Seat Depth and Height Adjustment – Allows you to set the correct height and depth of the seat for your needs.
+Seat Depth and Height Adjustment – This allows you to set the correct height and depth of the seat for your needs.

 Tilt Lock and Tension Control – With a built-in safety feature that stops the chair from slamming into your back when you release the tilt lock, this chair has more than just the standard recline features.
 The seat and backrest also recline separately for added stability and comfort.